-The moment you are in your detail’s page, filter it by typing SIOC.
+The moment you are on your detail page, filter it by typing SIOC.
 Then, click on the apply button.

-Since Amazon is the leading brand in the ecommerce world, it has certain responsibilities too.
-They are already on a mission to optimize the customers experience by collaborating with all the manufacturers worldwide and create sustainable packaging, which eliminates waste, offers protection, and delights customers.
+Since Amazon is the leading brand in the eCommerce world, it has certain responsibilities too.
+They are already on a mission to optimize the customer’s experience by collaborating with all the manufacturers worldwide and creating sustainable packaging, which eliminates waste, offers protection, and delights customers.

 Besides addressing environmental problems and enhancing customer experience, Amazon has always been working to lessen shipping and prep costs.
 Over boxing, products are expensive, both in terms of materials and labor.
 Moreover, this also helps Amazon to fit more units in their trucks for better efficiency.